tidyverse/tidyverse.org/content/blog/mirai-2-6-0/index.md

   author: Egor Litvinov
 categories: [package]
 tags: [mirai, parallelism, r-lib]
-rmd_hash: 688dd29ddc42e5a1
+rmd_hash: e4f0fe2ac817bae4

 ---

-[mirai](https://mirai.r-lib.org) 2.6.0 is now on CRAN. mirai is R's minimalist async evaluation framework.
+[mirai](https://mirai.r-lib.org) 2.6.0 is now on CRAN. mirai is R's framework for parallel and asynchronous computing.
+If you're fitting models, running simulations, or building Shiny apps, mirai lets you spread that work across multiple processes -- locally or on remote infrastructure.

-With this release, it bridges the gap between your laptop and enterprise infrastructure -- the same code you prototype locally now deploys to Posit Workbench, or any cloud HTTP API, with a single function call.
+With this release, it bridges the gap between your laptop and enterprise infrastructure -- the same code you prototype locally now deploys to Posit Workbench or any cloud HTTP API, with a single function call.

 You can install it from CRAN with: